Heavy Combat Scenarios

-The town battle this year will use a much larger area of Hastings field (as shown in the attached picture) and the castle and require a much higher level of maneuver, command and control.
+Physical Layout: The town battle this year will use a much larger area of Hastings field (see picture above) and the castle and require a much higher level of maneuver, command and control.
 Each gold square (6 total) represents where a building will be placed.
 Resurrection points are indicated by the circles.
 The blue lines represent rivers, and the grey rectangles outlined in black represent the bridges across the rivers.
 The rivers will be 12 feet wide.
 There will be enough space around the castle for two people to walk without falling in the river.

 At the center of each building will be a flag which cannot move.
 If only combatant(s) from one side has their hands on a flag, that flag is considered to be “uncontested”, and controlled by the team.
 If combatants from both sides have their hands on the flags, it is considered “contested”.
 The scenario will run for 45 minutes, a 10 minute break, and then the two teams will switch sides and run for another 45 minutes.
 There will be a short hold every 15 minutes to determine the state of each flag in each building, and for a quick water break for the combatants.
 The flag in the center of the castle is worth two (2) points; all other flags are worth one (1) point.

 Funky Rules: In this battle, members of the Chivalry may cross the river unencumbered.
 All non-members of the chivalry must cross at the bridges.
 Attempting to cross the river for non-members will result in the death of the combatant, and a trip to resurrection point.
 The defenders have complete control over the castle’s openings (side gate and main gate) and can control the open and close status of the gate.
 The defenders must designate a gatekeeper for each gate, and only that person can specify to the marshal the open or closed status of the gate.